26 June 2016

 A room inside the building was opened to runners to use as a changing room so we actually got to go inside the huge headquarters, albeit briefly.
 It looked like a lovely airy place to work and I couldn’t help wondering exactly what went on behind all the doors I could see as I walked through the atrium.

 A great deal has changed since those first maps were produced using trig points and men walking around on the ground.
-These days satellite technology makes the job easier but more accurate.
+These days satellite technology makes the job easier and more accurate.
 The current surveyors number just two hundred and fifty but they make up to five thousand changes to the digital master map of Great Britain every single day, and their maps are accurate to within a few centimetres.
 Of course I was probably the only person there today thinking about maps.
 The gathered runners were all busy pinning on race numbers, stretching out and generally preparing for the race.

 Soon it was time to line up at the start and for me to find a place to stand where I wouldn’t get trampled and might manage to get a few photos.
 John, who is injured and wasn’t running himself, joined me to cheer the runners on.